numeredev/NumeRe-Packages/README.md

 ### Setting up the repository
 To set up the repository, you need to decide, whether it's public or private.
 In the latter case, you need some kind of authentication.
 NumeRe supports (right now) only the HTTP header based authentication using access tokens, which is used by GitHub and Gitlab as well.

 A package repository needs to provide the standard directory structure (it does not need to use git, only the REST API is important): The root folder in the repository needs to be `packages`.
-This folder shall contain a subfolder per package, which themselves will contain the version folders with the package and the `meta.json`.
+This folder shall contain a subfolder per package, which itself will contain the version folders with the package and the `meta.json`.
 ```
 packages/
     pkg_XYZ/